Saturday, 23 November 2019

 A few yards along at number 63 Old Compton Street were the former premises of the Beatles’ tailor Dougie Millings.
 This is where the Fab Four’s famous collarless suits were made in 1963.
 The Flamingo and Marquee clubs were just a stone’s throw away in nearby Wardour Street and a few minutes in the other direction was Ronnie Scott’s jazz club.
 Ronnie’s had recently moved to Frith Street, but his original Gerrard Street premises, renamed the Old Place, remained open until the end of 1967.

-*The Legendary 2i's Coffee Bar
+The 2i's Coffee Bar in Old Compton Street

 Upstairs from Paxton's were several floors of offices rented by all manner of showbiz types - publicists, managers, agents and the like.
 Among them was Bill Cotton Junior, the television executive and son of the famous big band leader.
 He later became BBC Head of Light Entertainment and Controller of BBC1.